undus5/undus/content/posts/linux-post-installtion-desktop-preparation.md

 ## Qt Theme

-IMHO, if you're not intend to use KDE desktop environment, then avoid choosing KDE apps, since they are tightly coupled with the KDE suite, heavily rely on KDE's components, lots of dependencies would be installed even for a very simple app, which is annoying.
+IMHO, if you're not intended to use KDE desktop environment, then avoid choosing KDE apps, since they are tightly coupled with the KDE suite, heavily rely on KDE's components, lots of dependencies would be installed even for a very simple app, which is annoying.
 LXQt apps are in a similar situation.